murderteeth/rarity-masterwork/README.md

 Masterwork is an expansion of the original Rarity core created by Andre Cronje, et al in September 2021.
 It continues the vision of a free-to-mint, permissionless, d20 implementation in solidity.

 ### So what?
 Masterwork weapons and armor are exceptional.
 They are made so well that you get a bonus when using them.

 Masterwork weapons make you more accurate, granting a +1 bonus on all attacks.
 That is, you get a 10% better chance of hitting an Armor Class of 10, 5% better odds against AC 20, and so on.

 Masterwork armor fits you perfectly, granting a +1 armor check bonus.
 This gives you better odds whenever your movement is in check, such as sneaking up on an opponent or climbing out of a trap.

-🧙‍♂️ - Masterwork crafting is also the basis for magic weapons and armor.
+🧙‍♂️ - Masterwork crafting is the basis for magic weapons and armor.
 Magic weapons and armor grant even more bonuses such as extra damage and improved armor class.
 Magic Crafting, coming soon..

-👷‍♀️ - And masterwork is built around a solidity library containing everything you need to create your own on-chain d20 adventures.
+👷‍♀️ - The [Rarity Core Library](/contracts/library) was created to support Masterwork.
+The core library contains everything you need to create your own on-chain d20 adventures in Solidity.

 👹 - Nice!!

 ### Now what?
 This git repo contains all the source code and tooling used to build and test Masterwork.
-Use it as a reference for integrating masterwork and other d20 mechanics with your game.
+Use it as a reference or template for integrating masterwork and other d20 mechanics with your game.

 ## Contents
 - [Get started](#get-started)